21st Oct 2018

 My extensive graphic design experience and strong command of the English language means that I could be described as a Social Media Machine.
 I turn up fully committed every day of the week and love to have a personal investment in the brand I represent.
 I feel like I can adapt to become the voice of any esports organization due to my immersion in the scene.

-I know I can be an immediately contributing team member with you guys because my familiarity with your brand gives me a head start on 99% of the other applicants you will get for this great role.
+I know I can be an immediately-contributing team member to Hitmarker because my familiarity with your brand gives me a head start on 99% of the other applicants you will get for this great role.

 Thanks for your time, I look forward to hearing from you soon!